 - Anthocyanins, carotenoids, phytosterols, and polyphenols

-Anthocyanins are a type of pigment found in certain plants that make them look red, purple, blue, or black.
+Anthocyanins are a type of pigment found in certain plants that produce their lush red, purple, blue, or black fruits.
 And, you guessed it, dark purple elderberries are packed full of these compounds.
-Anthocyanins are not only powerful antioxidants, but research indicates that some of these compounds found in elderberries may also promote an ideal immune response at the cellular level.
+Anthocyanins are not only powerful antioxidants, but research indicates that some of these compounds found in elderberries are potent partners with our immune cells to bolster our wellness defense.
+By supporting the healthy production of cytokines - the chemical messengers that help our immune cells communicate - elderberries can help us recover quickly and stay well.

 Where Do Elderberries Grow?

-Elder plants are prevalent in North and South America, Europe, and Asia.
-They grow along rivers and lakes, on the edge of forests and fields, and are a common garden shrub.
+Elder plants are prevalent in North and South America, Europe, and Asia, if you know where to look.
+They grow along rivers and lakes, on the edge of forests and fields, and are even a common garden shrub!

 Elder bushes can grow from six to thirteen feet tall.
-They get covered in clusters of tiny white flowers in late spring which mature into berry clusters by the end of summer.
+In late spring, they’re covered in clusters of tiny white flowers that mature into dense clusters of deep purple berries by the end of summer.

 Can I Eat Elderberries?

-At Pure Synergy® we use this herbal favorite in several of our formulations including: Rapid Rescue®, Organic Berry Power™, Eye Protector®, and PureNatal®.
-We adhere to the strictest, certified organic standards in both the growing and SuperPure® processing of our elderberry extract.
-After peak harvesting, the fresh berries are filtered and concentrated into a rich syrup then carefully low temperature dried into a powder to maintain all the active goodness inside.
-The result is a high potency elderberry extract of the finest caliber yielding a standardized percentage of the valuable immune-supporting polyphenols and anthocyanins.
+At Pure Synergy® we’ve made and included the purest, highest quality elderberry extract in several of our formulations including: Rapid Rescue®, Organic Berry Power™, Eye Protector®, and PureNatal®.
+We adhere to the strictest, certified organic standards in both the growing and SuperPure® processing of this treasured herb.
+After harvesting at peak freshness, the power-packed berries are filtered and concentrated into a rich syrup that’s carefully dried at low temperature to maintain all the active goodness inside.
+The result is a high potency, standardized elderberry extract that’s strictly controlled to yield its valuable immune-supporting polyphenols and anthocyanins.